christopherfrieler/android-utils/README.md

+# IMPORTANT

+**This project has been abandoned.**

+The provided `Strings`-functions can be used from the Kotlin standard-library, thanks to Kotlin's Java interoperability even from Java apps.
+And the `Preconditions` aren't worth an extra library project.

+However, since android-utils is still available via jcenter, the code will remain here and stay open-source.

 # Android-Utils

 android-utils is a library for Android apps to provide some convenient utility-functions that are not part of the java8